-Every website has its own page title, which reflects the content of the website.
-Users of screen readers can thus quickly see what to expect on the website and already have a first good point of orientation.
+Each web page has its own page title that reflects the content of the web page.
+Screen reader users can thus quickly see what to expect on the web page and already have a good first point of orientation.

-The navigation area is introduced by the level 1 (H1) heading, as is the content of the current page.
-All other areas start with the level 2 or 3 heading.
+The navigation area is introduced by the level 1 heading (H1), as is the content of the current page.
+All other areas start with the heading of level 2 or 3.

 Furthermore, the page areas are introduced by WAI-ARIA landmarks, which inform you in which area of the website you are currently located.
 This makes orientation even easier for the blind and visually impaired, and the page structure is clearer.

-later, you can use the keyboard shortcut "Insert" Ins + "Control" Ctrl + ö to display a list of all landmarks.
-You can also use the ö key to navigate through the landmarks on the Web page.
-In the screen reader NVDA this would be the d key.
+As of JAWS version 9, you can use the keyboard combination "Insert" Insert + "Control" Ctrl + ö to display a list of all orientation points.
+You can also use the ö key to navigate through the landmarks on the web page.
+In the NVDA screen reader, this would be the d key.

-- Jump links to directly reach selected areas of the current page
+- Skip links to directly reach selected areas of the current page.

 - List of keyboard shortcuts

-- Service navigation, including user help (information for personal page customisation, font sizes, etc.) and links to notes, content and help texts
+- Service navigation with, among other things, user aids (information for personal page adjustment, font sizes , etc.) and links to notes, content and help texts

-- Quick search with a form to search the entire website
+- Quick search with a form for searching the entire website

-- Content area with the actual contents of the respective page
+- Content area with the actual content of the respective page

-- Supplementary information with the possibility of direct entry/quick access to certain areas of the portal
+- Supplementary notes with the possibility of direct entry/quick entry into certain areas of the portal

 - Page footer with renewed list of linked keyboard shortcuts for better orientation for blind users at the bottom of the page.

-Links that open in a new window are marked with a corresponding note in the TITLE attribute.
-Users of screen readers must first activate these additional functions to receive the note.
+Links that open in a new window are provided with a corresponding note in the TITLE attribute.
+Screen reader users must first activate these additional functions in order to receive the hint.

 Form features in detail:

-- The input fields are labeled and can also be accessed with the tab key.
+- The input fields are labelled and can also be accessed using the tab key.

-- Mandatory fields are highlighted and additionally marked with awards according to the WAI-ARIA concept.
+- Mandatory fields are highlighted and additionally marked according to the WAI-ARIA concept.